Camium02/ICE-3111-Computer_Vision/Labs/Lab-02/README.md

 ![Input image](img/DX000000.png)

-3. I don't know you, but I find the image a bit dull.
+3. I don't know how about you, but I find the image a bit dull.
     - The dynamic range of the image is [0 - 16383], with 0 the smallest pixel value in the image; and 16383 the largest one.

     ![Dynamic range](img/dynamic-range.png)